coopdanger/ietf-wg-mimi/charter.md

 * Definition of completely new identity formats or protocols.
 * Extensions to SIP, SDP, MSRP, or WebRTC.
 * Development of anti-spam or anti-abuse algorithms.
+* Oracle or look-up services that reveal the list of messaging applications associated with a given user identity.

 Numerous prior attempts have been made to address messaging interoperability, including the IETF's extensive prior work on XMPP, SIP/SIMPLE, and their related messaging formats.
 The MIMI working group will draw lessons from these prior attempts, seek to avoid re-hashing old debates, and will focus on the minimal standards suite necessary to facilitate interoperability given the feature set of modern messaging applications.